Implementation guide for DAX Webservices.

 For a chart that contains what is required reference page 10 of the

 Because of the size of the query results expected for the LSST data and the comparative verbosity of the VOTable data format, LSST has explored offering a more efficient structure and table payload format than those available in VOTable, possibly involving the use of JSON for metadata and special file formats for the bulk data.
 However, LSST must in any event support VOTable for compatibility with the standards and with community tools.

 4.2 Sync, Async, and UWS¶

+The UWS standard provides the details on how to structure the endpoints that provide the ID and allow further interaction with it.
 While the UWS standard does not specify how to run the jobs, it provides a RESTful way of accessing the state, checking results, and providing control over jobs, such as canceling.

 4.4 LSST Specific Requirements¶